Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Bergen: Gateway to Norway’s Fjords

 No Norwegian itinerary would be complete without plans to visit Bergen Norway, a city often described as the gateway to the country’s most famous fjords.
-Nestled between seven mountains and the North Sea, Bergen combines colorful history, stunning architecture, and unparalleled access to natural wonders.
+Set between seven mountains and the North Sea, Bergen combines colorful history, beautiful architecture, and outstanding access to natural wonders.

 Bergen’s rich cultural scene includes the KODE art museums, which house one of Scandinavia’s largest collections of art and design, including works by Edvard Munch.
 Music enthusiasts should note that Bergen is the home of composer Edvard Grieg, whose former residence Troldhaugen is now a museum with regular summer concerts.